SA Health Palliative Care Project

 My mother’s death was precipitated by a fall which broke her thigh, requiring a plate to hold the bone together that extended from her knee to her hip.
 She was transferred to Calvary Hospital in Wakefield St for surgery, and admitted to Calvary’s orthopaedic ward to recover.
 She was 96 years old, had advanced dementia, and I was requesting that she receive palliative care.
 Nevertheless, the physiotherapist visited my mother in the morning following...
 Continue reading

-by The Mc Dad, 7 months ago
+by The Mc Dad, about 2 years ago

 I was with my lovely wife for 20 years.
 We were 16 years old when we met a party in Prospect.
 Like all couples we had our ups and downs.
 Cancer had already taken enough from our family but the day we were told that my wife's small intestine had stopped working and that treatment was no longer an option.
 There's no solution or option.
 I can't imagine what was going through my wife's head.
 Inside I was turning all sorts of ways I couldn't say or do anything.
 Rachel was so strong, It's such a cruel disease not being...
 Continue reading

-by Suejacquier, 7 months ago
+by Suejacquier, about 2 years ago

 My experience comes from both as a Palliative Volunteer of 25 years And as a carer to both my parents and brother , with whom I sat with while they died.